 We can convert a PyTorch tensor to a Numpy array using the

-.to_numpymethod of a tensor.
+.numpy method of a tensor.

 The interoperability between PyTorch and Numpy is really important because most datasets you’ll work with will likely be read and preprocessed as Numpy arrays.